awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 This policy supports objects encrypted with either SSE-S3 or not encrypted objects.
 For SSE-KMS encrypted objects additional policy statements and replication configuration will be needed: see https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-config-for-kms-objects.html

-#### Set up S3 bucket replication from each Management (Payer) account to S3 bucket in Governance account
+#### Set up S3 bucket replication from each Management (Payer) account to S3 bucket in Data Collection Account

 This step should be done in each management (payer) account.